The Unitarity Flow Conjecture: An On-shell Approach to the Renormalization Group: Introduction

 \section{Introduction}

 Renormalization sits at the heart of the modern understanding of physics, allowing one to investigate how properties of a given physical system change depending on the energy scale $\mu$ at which it is measured.
 In the language of field theory, this structure is summarized in the framework of the renormalization group (RG).
 It is difficult to overstate the ubiquity of RG; its applications range from statistical \cite{Cardy:1996} and condensed-matter systems \cite{Zinn-Justin:2007uvz}, through fluid mechanics \cite{adzhemyan1999field} and cosmology \cite{Mukhanov:2005sc}, to nuclear and particle physics \cite{Collins:1984xc}.
 RG can be summarized by the equation \be \mu \frac{\d}{\d \mu} \mel{\text{out}}{\hat{S}}{\text{in}} = 0\, ,\tag{R} \ee where $\hat{S}$ is the $S$-matrix operator and $\ket{\text{in}}$ and $\ket{\text{out}}$ are asymptotic multi-particle states.
-In words, \autoref{eq:Callan--Symanzik} says that physics at different scales $\mu$ stays the same, as long as we adjust all the couplings and masses at the same time.
+In words, \autoref{eq:Callan--Symanzik} says that physics at different scales $\mu$ stays the same, as long as the couplings and masses also change as a function of $\mu$, referred to as an \textit{RG flow}.
 Expanding the total $\mu$ derivative in \autoref{eq:Callan--Symanzik}, one arrives at the famous Callan--Symanzik (CS) or RG equation \cite{Callan:1970yg,Symanzik:1970rt, Symanzik:1971}, which will be made more precise in the following section.

-High-precision predictions for RG flows are typically made in perturbation theory, see, e.g., \cite{Kompaniets:2017yct, Kompaniets:2020, Dupuis:2020fhh, Bednyakov:2025, Borinsky:2025, Kovyrshin:2025, Huang:2025, Gracey:2025, Schnetz:2025} for cutting-edge results.
+High-precision predictions for RG flows are typically made in perturbation theory, see, e.g., \cite{Kompaniets:2017yct, Kompaniets:2020, Dupuis:2020fhh, Schnetz:2022nsc, Bednyakov:2025, Borinsky:2025, Kovyrshin:2025, Huang:2025, Gracey:2025, Schnetz:2025} for cutting-edge results.
 From this perspective, it is highly non-trivial that renormalized perturbation theory works at all beyond one-loop order, as it relies on an intricate pattern of relations between Feynman integrals at different perturbative orders.
 Nevertheless, a celebrated theorem due to Bogoliubov, Parasiuk, Hepp, and Zimmermann \cite{Bogoliubov:1957gp,Hepp:1966eg,Zimmermann:1969jj} proves that RG is self-consistent as a consequence of a web of non-linear identities between different matrix elements.

 There is, however, another source of non-linear identities between matrix elements: unitarity.
 It encodes the physical principle of probability conservation and in equations can be written as the operator statement \be \hat{S} \hat{S}^\dagger = \mathbbm{1}\, ,\tag{U} \ee which simply says that probabilities have to sum to one.
 The goal of this letter is to put forward a conjecture that \autoref{eq:Callan--Symanzik} is, at least in part, a consequence of \autoref{eq:unitarity}.